-“As a means of conveying news in a timely way, paper and ink have become obsolete, eclipsed by the power, efficiency and technological elegance of the Internet,” Kerry said in prepared remarks.
+“As a means of conveying news in a timely way, paper and ink have become obsolete, eclipsed by the power, efficiency and technological elegance of the Internet,” Kerry said as he opened the hearing.
 “But just looking at the erosion of newspapers is not the full picture; it’s just one casualty of a completely shifting and churning information landscape.”

 Kerry said he was concerned that traditional journalistic standards on fairness and accuracy could suffer as newspapers falter.

 “Will the emerging news media be more fragmented by interests and political partisanship?” he asked.
 “There also is the important question of whether online journalism will sustain the values of professional journalism, the way the newspaper industry has.”

 The Boston Globe in Kerry’s home state is the latest major paper facing the threat of closure unless it can cut costs.
 The Globe and its largest employees union reached a tentative deal early Wednesday on concessions that union officials hope will keep the 137-year-old newspaper publishing.

 Already this year, E.W.
 Scripps Co. closed the Rocky Mountain News in Denver, and Hearst Corp. stopped printing the Seattle Post-Intelligencer, making it online only.
 The Christian Science Monitor stopped daily publication in favor of a weekly print edition with online news.
 Other major newspaper companies, including the owner of the Chicago Tribune and Los Angeles Times, have filed for bankruptcy protection.